How to Keep a Mileage Log to Claim Motor Vehicle Expenses

-Fortunately there are several mileage tracking applications available for Apple and Android smartphones that make use of the phones GPS to keep track of every mile/kilometre driven for business purposes.
-For a small monthly fee the app will log your business trip information and enable you to download a mileage summary your tax return.
+Fortunately, there are several mileage tracking applications available for Apple and Android smartphones that make use of the phone's GPS to keep track of every mile/kilometer driven for business purposes.
+For a small monthly fee, the app will log your business trip information and enable you to download a mileage summary on your tax return.

 Some of the more popular mileage tracking apps include:

-Both the IRS and the CRA are vigilant about excessive claims for business use of personal vehicles - claiming most or all of your vehicle mileage for business use is a sure way to attract extra scrutiny from the tax authorities and a possible audit.
-(See 10 Red Flags That Will Get Your Canadian Small Business Audited.)
+Both the IRS and the CRA are vigilant about excessive claims for business use of personal vehicles, claiming most or all of your vehicle mileage for business use is a sure way to attract extra scrutiny from the tax authorities and a possible audit.

-Then, once you have your data for the year, to calculate your motor vehicle expenses claim you need to tally all the miles/kilometres you’ve driven for business use over the course of the year.
+Once you have your data for the year, to calculate your motor vehicle expenses claim, you need to tally all of the miles/kilometers you’ve driven for business use over the course of the year.
 Your personal use is then the total mileage for the year minus the business mileage.